Hero Background

 They didn’t.

-The people who own, operate, and invest in the built environment are still making the hardest decisions about safety, capital, performance, and carbon with fragmented records, stale information, and a lot of hope.
+I have spent over twenty years watching how information moves through the lifecycle of a building, from the delivery of large capital projects to the decades of operation that follow.
+The pattern is consistent.
+The people who own, operate and invest in the built environment are still making the hardest decisions about safety, capital, performance and carbon with fragmented records, stale information and a lot of hope.
 The information exists.
 It just doesn’t perform.

 That is what we call the Performance Gap.
 It is the persistent gap between what organisations hold about their buildings and what they can confidently act on.
-And it is not a technology problem.
+It is not a technology problem.
 It is a structural one.

 Three conditions